Frequently Asked Questions

 What's the difference in sound between a wood ring and a metal ring?

 That's hard to explain.
 Some say that the heavier metal ring has more mass and thus more bottom end.
 The wood ring has a woody richness and complexity that's missing from the metal one.
 They only take a few minutes to swap out, many players carry one of each.
+Check out the video on our Timber-Tronic page to see for yourself.

 What kind of strings are installed at the factory?